sflk-lang/sflk/README.md

 # Comments are blocks delimited by hashes #
 ```

-There is no statement separator
+There is no statement separator and whitespace is not significant.
-and whitespace is not significant.
+If one is to indent, one is encourged to use the indentation method one loves.

 ```sflk
 pr "uwu" nl